Exceptional service with an uncompromising commitment to the highest level of care.

 Common problems from jawbone loss include:

-Bite problems and jaw pain: teeth drift into empty spaces, causing misalignment that leads to temporomandibular joint pain, headaches, and difficulty chewing
+- Bite problems and jaw pain: teeth drift into empty spaces, causing misalignment that leads to temporomandibular joint pain, headaches, and difficulty chewing

-Speech difficulties: changes in tooth position and bone structure affect how you form words, making it harder to communicate clearly
+- Speech difficulties: changes in tooth position and bone structure affect how you form words, making it harder to communicate clearly

-Nutritional challenges: pain from improper chewing limits your food choices, potentially leading to inadequate nutrition
+- Nutritional challenges: pain from improper chewing limits your food choices, potentially leading to inadequate nutrition

 Bone mass reduction affects your jaw muscles as well, changing how they function and potentially causing discomfort during normal activities.
-The loss of bone support can even impact your sinus cavities, particularly in the upper jaw, where bone resorption allows sinuses to expand into spaces once occupied by healthy bone tissue.
+The loss of bone support can also impact your sinus cavities, particularly in the upper jaw, where bone resorption allows sinuses to expand into spaces once occupied by healthy bone tissue.

 What Causes Jawbone Deterioration

 Tooth extractions immediately trigger bone resorption at the extraction site.
 Even if you plan to replace missing teeth later, bone deterioration begins within weeks of the extraction.
 Socket preservation procedures performed at the time of extraction can help maintain bone volume and prevent significant bone loss.
+Traditional dentures that rest on your gums provide no stimulation to the underlying jawbone, which causes the bone to continue shrinking over time, leading to ill-fitting dentures that accelerate further deterioration.

 Trauma from accidents, infections, or tumors can destroy healthy bone tissue.
 Medical conditions like osteoporosis affect bone density throughout your entire body, including your jaw.
 Certain medications and lifestyle choices, including smoking, also impact your body’s ability to maintain healthy bone mass.